hassankirwa/PAYGO-LARAVEL/tasks/02-frontend-development-tasks.md

 - ✅ **PayBill Integration**: Complete PayBill transactions component with comprehensive transaction management
 - ✅ **Client Dashboard**: Client dashboard integration with PayBill transaction history
 - ✅ **Utility Functions**: Currency, date, and phone number formatting functions
+- ✅ **Bug Fix**: Fixed date/time formatting in payments table - corrected toLocaleDateString to toLocaleString
+- ✅ **NEW**: Integrated C2B transaction monitoring with paybill frontend system
+- ✅ **NEW**: Updated usePaybillMonitor hook to check for real-time C2B transactions
+- ✅ **NEW**: PaybillPaymentModal now uses C2B endpoints for real-time payment detection
+- ✅ **NEW**: Enhanced payment monitoring with 5-second polling and automatic timeout handling
+- ✅ **Bug Fix**: Fixed API base URL to use dynamic URL from database instead of localhost:8000
+- ✅ **Bug Fix**: Added authentication headers to paybill API calls to resolve 401 Unauthorized errors
 - ✅ **NEW**: Dynamic checkout integration with database-driven pricing
 - ✅ **NEW**: Real plan data from session storage (no more mock data)
 - ✅ **NEW**: Accurate 10% down payment calculations from product prices